Modulators Modulators

 • The modulator shape is shown in real time on the first display for each voice played.

 • You can freely grain-scrub through a track by modulating Emitter Relative Y with e.g. the Modwheel.
-Make sure you have enough grain density.
+Make sure the modulated emitter has enough grain density.